Subbeh/dotmanager/README.md

 - `dot load vim`: Recreate and update symbolic links for the vim app.
 - `dot load -p dev server`: Recreate and update symbolic links for all apps in the dev and server profiles.
 - `dot load -g`: Update submodules within the repository before recreating and updating symbolic links.

+# Contributing

+Contributions are welcome!
+Feel free to open a pull request or an issue on the GitHub repository.